google/pienoon/docs/src/programmers_guide/building_android.md

     cd pie_noon
     ./dependencies/fplutil/bin/build_all_android -E dependencies jni/libs

-# Installing and running the game.
+# Installing and Running the Game.

-Install the game using [build_all_android][].

-For example, the following will install and run the game on a device attached to the workstation with serial number `ADA123123`.
+[build_all_android][] can also be used to install and run the game on a device.
+You will need to add several flags to the command line:  `-S`, `-i`, and `-r` will tell it to sign, install, and run the generated APK, respectively.

+For example:

     cd pie_noon
-    ./dependencies/fplutil/bin/build_all_android -E dependencies jni/libs -d ADA123123 -i -r -S
+    ./dependencies/fplutil/bin/build_all_android -E dependencies jni/libs -i -r -S

-If only one device is attached to a workstation, the `-d` argument (which selects a device) can be ommitted.
+If you have multiple android devices connected to your workstation, you will also need to specify which one you want to deploy to.
+Running `adb devices` returns a list of all connected devices and serial numbers, and you can specify the serial number of the device you want to deploy to via the optional `-d` flag.

+For more information, see [Working with Multiple Devices.][]

 <br>